 Then there’s the competition from telco and emerging players.
 Some experts expect Q2 pay TV subscriber drops to reach 1 million, maybe a little less.
 One analyst, Marci Ryvicker of Wells Fargo & Co.
-(NYSE:WFCD) anticipates second-quarter subscriber losses of 1.28 million.
+(NYSE:WFCC) anticipates second-quarter subscriber losses of 1.28 million.

 Competition On The Rise

 The afore-mentioned competition doesn’t help.
 New streaming bundles from Hulu and from Alphabet Inc. (NASDAQ:GOOGC) owned YouTube along with aggressive promotions by AT&T Inc. (NYSE:TC) of its DirectTV Now streaming bundle have all combined to give consumers more choices than ever.